 - Label and date.
 Store in cool, dry location.

-- Gently pry lid off of jar and discard.
-Remove oxygen packet (if used).
-Empty contents of jar into large stock pot or dutch oven.
+Empty contents of jar (minus oxygen packet if present) into large stock pot or dutch oven.
 Add 8 cups of water and bring to a boil over medium-high heat.
 Reduce heat and simmer for 30 minutes until vegetables are tender.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 Amount Per Serving: Calories: 213 Total Fat: 7g Saturated Fat: 3g Trans Fat: 0g Unsaturated Fat: 3g Cholesterol: 34mg Sodium: 854mg Carbohydrates: 21g Net Carbohydrates: 0g Fiber: 6g Sugar: 2g Sugar Alcohols: 0g Protein: 16g